EOEPCA/deployment-guide/docs/building-blocks/operations.md

 fi
 ```

+!!! note "IAM"
-> **Note on IAM:** After Keycloak creates the clients, extract the generated client secrets and populate the `monitoring-oidc` and `alerting-oidc` secrets.
+    After Keycloak creates the clients, extract the generated client secrets and populate the `monitoring-oidc` and `alerting-oidc` secrets.
 Restart the Grafana and oauth2-proxy pods so they pick up the new values.

 ---